She’s six now. Last year she carried a ship to the beach. This year she carried a picnic basket.

 She didn’t stop hoping

 And finally her mom sat down.
 Even when the sunset is gone, Tea by the Sea is best with mom.

 [We had a wonderful time making the treats for this, setting up the table and photographing it all.
 Thank you, Gabriel Monroe, for being second shooter and lighting expert.
+Thank you, Donna, for your lovely suggestions and help.
 Thank you, Uncle Butch and Aunt Dilly, for the use of your beautiful chair!
 We had a splendid time and it was perfect.

 The lovely lace-embossed Filigree appetizer plates, bowl and infinity tray are by Rosanna, Inc.]

 Today I have cookies on my worktable.
 This is the second time I’ve topped a cookie with flow icing.
 It’s not too hard if you get the Royal Icing consistency right.
 Fortunately, we were glad some cookies didn’t turn out so we could eat them.
 This is the first time painting on a cookie.
 Easier than I thought and quite fun.

 In the little dish – kirsch mixed with edible gold dust.
 In the shot glass – more kirsch that needed stirring into the mixture as it evaporated.